GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 ### Custom renderer

 We will start with a very simple renderer that shows us what the storage level of the BESS is at any given hour.
 So far we only know how much power is either charged or discharged.
-To get the storage level, we simply need to compute the cumulative sum of `battery_power'.
-In R, this function is built in: `cumsum()`.
+To get the storage level, we simply need to compute the cumulative sum of `battery_power`.
+In R, this function is built in: [`cumsum()`](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/cumsum).

 First, we need to understand what the general structure of a custom renderer is in MIRO.
 For this we will closely follow the [documentation](https://www.gams.com/miro/configuration_advanced.html#custom-renderers).
 Since MIRO is based on the R Shiny framework, it follows the same dual concept where we need to write two functions.
 One that defines the placeholder for your graphs, tables, etc. where they will be rendered, and the second that defines the rendering function itself.
 This means that in the second one we do all the necessary data manipulation, specification of behavior caused by user interaction, concrete data visualization etc. If this concept is new to you and you want more information visit the website for the R Shiny framework [https://shiny.posit.co/](https://shiny.posit.co/).